Ixam97/CarStatsViewer/docs/BUILD.md

 [Android Studio](https://developer.android.com/studio) is used to build the App.
 To be able to upload the App to the Google Play Store, a signed bundle is required: https://developer.android.com/studio/publish/app-signing

-When building the bundle, select `stableLegacyRelease` or `stableCarappDebug` as Build Variant.
+When building the bundle, select `stableLegacyRelease` or `stableCarappRelease` as Build Variant.
 The created `.aab`-file can then be uploaded to the Play Console.

 ## Internal Testing